mehedi-sharif/soulspring/content/get-started.md

       - Emphasis on nutrients, herbal remedies, nutrition, lifestyle, sleep hygiene, stress management, mindfulness practices, etc. For chronic and/or complex conditions, an advanced therapy plan is made.
-    - title: The Therapy Journey:<br/>Your Path to Wellness
+    - title: The Therapy Journey - <br/>Your Path to Wellness
       image: "/images/initially-expects/03.svg"
       lists:
       - Personalized therapy plans include bio-individualized detoxification and regeneration